 - If the closing price is above the opening price, the box is drawn in green.
 In this case, the price has risen in the course of trading.

-- If, on the other hand, the price has fallen, the closing price is below the opening price and the box stays red.
+- On the other hand, if the price has fallen, the closing price is below the opening price, and the box stays red.

 The two lines above and below the body are called shadows.
 The top of the upper shadow indicates the highest price of the period under consideration, while the lower shadow marks the lowest point.
 These are the starting tips to read candlestick charts.